Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/glossary.rst

     Laydown
         The laydown is a file which defines the training scenario.
 It contains the network topology, firewall rules, services, protocols, and details about green and red agent behaviours.

-    Gym
+    Gymnasium
-        PrimAITE uses the Gym reinforcement learning framework API to create a training environment and interface with RL agents.
-Gym defines a common way of creating observations, actions, and rewards.
+        PrimAITE uses the Gymnasium reinforcement learning framework API to create a training environment and interface with RL agents.
+Gymnasium defines a common way of creating observations, actions, and rewards.

     User app home
         PrimAITE supports upgrading software version while retaining user data.
 The user data directory is where configs, notebooks, and results are stored, this location is `~/primaite<version>` on linux/darwin and `C:\Users\<username>\primaite\<version>` on Windows.